andreas-karlsson-shof/ThesisReplication/README.md

 4. Full paper replication
 5. Where to find paper outputs

-## 1. Introduction [TBU]
+## 1. Introduction

-Description of replication files for the thesis "Empirical Pricing Kernel Models and the Permanent-Transitory Decomposition via Machine Learning".
+This files describes the replication files for the thesis "Empirical Pricing Kernel Models and the Permanent-Transitory Decomposition via Machine Learning".
+Data handling is done in STATA and empirical results are produced in Python.
+Here I describe the data cleaning process, how to replicate the paper output, and I detail specifically where each paper output is produced in the Python code.

-[Write intro]

 ## 2. Preliminaries